Binomial expectation and variance

 Strangely, the answers are both 1, regardless of the number of sailors.
 Here is the reasoning:

-(1) Let be an indicator of sailor catching their own hat.
-So when sailor catches their own hat, and otherwise.
-Thus is Bernoulli with success probability .
+(a) Let when sailor catches their own hat, and otherwise.
+Thus is Bernoulli with .

-Then counts the total number of hats caught by original owners.
+Now counts the total number of hats caught by their owners.

 Therefore: